dwyl/learn-flutter/README.md

   }
 ```

 Let's break this down.
-We use the `Navigator` to push a new screen to
+We use the `Navigator` to push a new screen to the stack.
-the stack.
-We pass the widget's `context` and then use the `push()` function
+We pass the widget's `context`
-to add the screen to the stack.
+and then use the `push()` function to add the screen to the stack.
-In this case, we are pushing a `MaterialPageRoute`, inside the `builder`
+In this case,
+we are pushing a `MaterialPageRoute`.
+Inside the `builder` property,
-property, we return a `Scaffold` object with an `appBar` and a `body`.
+we return a `Scaffold` object with an `appBar` and a `body`.
-Inside this `body`, we are rendering a `ListView` with each todo item
-inside the `_doneList` set.
+Inside this `body`,
+we are rendering a `ListView` with each todo item inside the `_doneList` set.

-Since we are using `MaterialPageRoute` and `Scaffold`, the back button is automatically added
+Since we are using `MaterialPageRoute` and `Scaffold`,
-to the appbar, making it possible to *pop* the screen and go back to the
+the back button is automatically added to the appbar,
+making it possible to *pop* the screen
-screen showing the todo list.
+and go back to the screen showing the todo list.

-If we rerun our app, we can now navigate between pages.
-Hurray! :tada:
+If we rerun our app,
+we can now navigate between pages.
+Hurray! 🎉

 ![navigation](https://user-images.githubusercontent.com/17494745/200880357-314bb388-5c0c-4955-ac22-f9ec59e418a6.gif)

 ## 5. Finishing touches

-We can quickly custmize the theme of the app, and it's title.
+We can quickly customize the theme of the app and its title.
-Let's change the colors and give our fancy app a new title.
+Let's change the colors and give our fancy app a new one.

 ```dart
   @override